Part of: GLA & Appraisal Standards: The Complete Guide

 The result is a documented, reproducible measurement you can save, revisit, and attach to your work file.
 For ANSI compliance, that documentation trail matters as much as the number itself.

-PlanSnapper lets you upload a floor plan image, trace the perimeter, set scale from any known wall length, and get an ANSI-compliant GLA calculation instantly.
+Upload a floor plan, trace the perimeter, set scale from any known wall length, and get a defensible GLA calculation instantly.
+Used by appraisers for pre-inspection due diligence and workfile documentation.

 - GLA Calculator for Appraisers: How to Calculate Gross Living Area